A PAC-Bayesian Link Between Generalisation and Flat Minima: An empirical study of for neural networks The source code is available at this link .

+In \Cref{fig:expe}, we report the evolution of three quantities: \emph{(i)} the estimated value of $C$, \emph{(ii)} the test risk $\hat{\Risk}_{\Tcal_n}(\Q)$ and \emph{(iii)} the test risk with the 01-loss.
+More precisely, the risks and $C$ are estimated by sampling 10 hypotheses from $\Q$ and by computing the values on a mini-batch of $\Tcal_n$ (with $512$ examples) at each iteration.
+Then, \Cref{fig:expe} represents averaged values on 5 runs, each point of the curve representing the average on 100 iterations of the training process (for $10^{4}$ iterations, we only plot $10^{2}$ averaged points for clarity).

 \paragraph{Empirical findings.} \Cref{fig:expe} illustrates that, when neural networks are involved for two classification tasks, $\Q$ evolves during the optimisation process while maintaining the \texttt{QSB} property with constant $C<1$.
 For both MNIST and FashionMNIST, the constant $C$ decreases from approximately 0.55 to 0.45.
-We deduce two things from this: \emph{(i)} the learning phase, while optimising $\hat{\Risk}_{\S_m}$ also gain in generalisation ability, shrinking the averaged loss on new data which is translated by a smaller $C$; and $(ii)$, having a data-free $\P$ (0 iteration) being \texttt{QSB} with $C<1$ suggests that the architecture of our neural network also has an influence on the $\texttt{QSB}$ assumption.
-As precised in \Cref{sec:poincare_gauss}, having $C<1$ attenuates the impact of the KL term, thus $\P$.
+We deduce that having a data-free $\P$ (0 iteration) being \texttt{QSB} with $C<1$ suggests that the architecture of our neural network also has an influence on the $\texttt{QSB}$ assumption.
+As specified in \Cref{sec:poincare-gauss}, having $C<1$ attenuates the impact of the KL term, thus $\P$.
 This is desirable as it allows the optimiser to deeply explore the predictor space when $\P$ yields poor performances.
 We also note that the generalisation ability of $\Q$ on the training loss nearly matches the performance on the 0-1 loss for MNIST but is deteriorated for FashionMNIST, this invites to study more deeply the design of such surrogates in future work.

-{}Finally, the take-home message of this study is that the \texttt{QSB} assumption is verified for neural networks on MNIST.
-Such an empirical confirmation is crucial as it is required for our main result (\Cref{th:poincaré_gauss}) and thus confirms that, for neural networks, reaching flat minima during the optimisation phase translates in increased generalisation ability.
+Finally, the take-home message of this study is that the \texttt{QSB} assumption is verified for small neural networks on MNIST.
+Such an empirical confirmation is crucial as it is required for our main result (\Cref{th:poincare-gauss}) and thus confirms that, for neural networks, reaching flat minima during the optimisation phase translates in increased generalisation ability.